shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 The priority of a modifier defines its order.
 The default priority is `0`.
 Lower numbers apply earlier; higher numbers apply later.
 Modifiers of the same priority apply in the order of they were inserted.
+This also demonstrates how we can clamp a value by creating an ad hoc modifier with a `Func<float,float>`.

 ``` c#
 var maxMana = new ModifiableValue<float> { baseValue = 50f };